rubocode/bookstore/introduction/index.md

 How cool is that!

-> It is turtles all the way down!
+> It's turtles all the way down!

 PS: If you're curious as to what happened to the SIMS at SLIIT, let me be brief.
 They outsourced the project to a reputed local company for multiple millions.